marcglasberg/asyncredux.com/react/intro.md

 * Simple and easy to learn and use.
 * Powerful enough to handle complex applications with millions of users.

-This means you'll be able to create websites and apps much faster, and other people on your team will easily understand and modify your code.
+This means you'll be able to create web and mobile apps much faster, and other people on your team will easily understand and modify your code.

 ## What is it?

 Async Redux is an optimized, unofficial version of Redux.
+It was written from the ground up and shares no code with the original Redux.
 It was created by [Marcelo Glasberg](https://github.com/marcglasberg), and launched in July 2024.